 Nowadays, I think “blue laws” are a thing of the past.
 There are probably a few municipalities who have chosen to continue this tradition that dates back to colonial times.
 Now days it seems that we’ve gone to another extreme.
 Sundays are a day when men, women, children and families are on the run all day: to the mall, going to the movies, participating in sports events, traveling, partying, boating.
 Observing the Sabbath - taking a day of rest and inactivity - has a whole new meaning that’s radically different from Puritan days, even different from what I remember.

 The Abrahamic faiths all claim a Sabbath.
-Christopher D. Ringwald has it right in the title of his book: A Day Apart For Muslims, the Sabbath is Friday; for Jews, Saturday; for Christians, Sunday.
+Christopher D. Ringwald has it right in the title of his book: A Day Apart.
+For Muslims, the Sabbath is Friday; for Jews, Saturday; for Christians, Sunday.
 Ringwald’s subtitle is: How Jews, Christians, and Muslims Find Faith, Freedom, and Joy on the Sabbath.

 As Unitarian Universalists, we share in the Abrahamic traditions, yet we almost never refer to our Sunday as a Sabbath; maybe we should if only to remind ourselves of the need to rest, to take a break, to step away from the daily routine and show gratitude for what we have and share.
 Ringwald writes: “The calm confidence, joy, and dignity of observant Jews, Christians, and Muslims on the holy day are striking.
 The mystery remains as to why only a minority accepts this gift.
 The Sabbath remains the dessert most people leave on the table.”